keraldrich/OOP-PROJECT/README.md

         System.out.println("Task added!");
     }

-//Asks the user to type a new task
-Adds the task to the ArrayList
-Confirms with “Task added!”
+//asks the user to type a new task adds the task to the ArrayList confirms with “Task added!”

     static void editTask() {
         viewTasks();